 Tips for Spring Allergies

-Pollen from different plants (mainly those without colorful flowers pollinated by insects) are carried by wind in the warmer and drier atmosphere.
-As a result of the contact between pollen in the air and mucus in the nose and air passages, certain cells in the mucus release a substance called histomine which causes the various allergies.
-Plant allergens prevalent in Israel mainly in the Spring emanate from cedars (which blossom in February), olive, pecan and date palms, plants from the grain family and others.
+It seems that springtime is The Time for allergies due to the prevalence of pollen from different plants (mainly those without colorful flowers pollinated by insects) which are air-borne in the warmer and drier atmosphere.
+As a result of the contact between pollen in the air and mucus in the nose and air passages, certain cells in the mucus release a substance called histamine which causes the various allergies.
+It is important to know that while the incidence of spring allergies is high, allergic symptoms occur year-round.
+Plant allergens prevalent in Israel mainly in the Spring emanate from cedars (which blossom in February), olive, pecan and date palms, plants from the grain family and various shrubs.

-Those who are allergic to plant pollens in the Spring should refrain from nature hikes during blossoming (for example where there are many olive trees), and ensure that car windows are closed while traveling through these areas.
-Those who reside in these areas should close the windows at home where possible, and not hang washing outside.
+Those who are allergic to plant pollens in the Spring should refrain from nature hikes during blossom-time such as in areas where there are olive trees.
+Car windows should be kept closed while traveling through these areas.
+People who live in such areas should keep windows closed at home where possible and switch on air-conditioners.